-- 1. Develop a proposed anaerobic digestion (AD) facility at the Calabasas Landfill. - Currently in exclusive negotiations with the private developer. - Developed a proposal for establishing a Community Advisory Committee (CAC) to provide input and feedback on the proposed AD facility. - 2.
+- 1. Develop a regional roadmap for the development of organic waste management infrastructure. - Consider supporting organic waste management facilities in development or proposed by local agencies in the region by providing feedstock and/or procuring end products. - Collaborate with local agencies in the region to leverage existing infrastructure and encourage the development of new organic waste management facilities. - 2.
 Identify locations to site new infrastructure and expand existing material processing facilities' ability to incorporate organic waste processing and conversion technologies. - Completed preliminary feasibility analysis of 13 closed landfill sites.
 Identified three closed landfill sites for further analysis.
-A detailed evaluation of these three sites is underway. - Finalized a scope of work and began Countywide siting analysis.
-The initial stage of the analysis yielded 52 potential sites.
-A workplan for the detailed evaluation of these sites is currently being developed.
+A detailed evaluation of these three sites is underway. - Finalized Countywide siting analysis, which identified 138 stand-alone parcels for potential development.
+A workplan for the detailed evaluation of these parcels is being developed.